DMills27/Nix-Sovereign-Tech-Fund-Report/NixOS-manual.md

 ## Portable executable binaries

 Portable Executable (PE) binaries refer to executable files that adhere to the PE file format.
-The PE format is a file structure used for executables, object code, DLLs (Dynamic Link Libraries), and other types of files used in Windows operating systems.
+The PE format is a file structure used for executables, object code, DLLs (Dynamic Link Libraries), and other types of files typically used in Windows operating systems.
 PE files have a structured layout that includes different sections, each serving a specific purpose.
 The two primary types of sections are the "code section" and the "data section":

 - **Code Section**: The code section contains the actual executable instructions or machine code that the computer's processor executes.
 The code section is marked as executable and read-only to ensure that the program's instructions are not modified during runtime.